exercism/website-copy/tracks/python/exercises/scrabble-score/mentoring.md

 maps numbers to strings, and then invert the dictionary to get a mapping from letters to their value in the game.

-This is less prone to error, and the editing is straigforward, and illustrates an important idea.
+This is less prone to error, and the editing is straightforward, and illustrates an important idea.

 ```python